 The US Department of State has issued a travel warning that affects this program.
 The Learning Abroad Center has obtained approval from the University of Minnesota's International Travel Risk Assessment and Advisory Committee (ITRAAC) for the Study Abroad in Jordan program.
 Review the approval details.

 You’ll share an off-campus apartment with local roommates and other US students from the CET program.
+All University of Minnesota students wishing to earn Arabic course equivalency credit at the UofM (either for an Arabic major/minor or pass the CLA or Global Studies second language requirement) will be placed in housing that adhere to a full-time language pledge.
 The housing component is immersive, and tied to the curriculum and program as a whole.
 You’ll live in a family neighborhood with other college students, living like a local and using your language skills to help you navigate your new life.
 The presence of Jordanian families living in the building require respect of local norms both in and around the housing, much like a homestay.

 Apartments are new, fully furnished, air-conditioned, and only a ten minute walk from campus.
 However, it is important to remain flexible and set realistic expectations as the standards in Jordan are different than in the US.